OctopusDeploy/blog/blog/2020-08/introducing-linux-docker-image/index.md

 ![Introducing the Octopus Server Linux Docker image](octopus-linux-docker-image.png)

-As part of our efforts to provide a scalable, cost-effective hosted solution for Octopus Cloud, we migrated all the V1 hosted instances to our new V2 infrastructure running Octopus in Linux containers inside Kubernetes, and we’re really please with the result.
+As part of our efforts to provide a scalable, cost-effective hosted solution for Octopus Cloud, we migrated all the V1 hosted instances to our new V2 infrastructure running Octopus in Linux containers inside Kubernetes, and we’re really pleased with the result.

 Today, I’d like to announce early access to the Octopus Server Linux Docker image.
 The image is based on the same code that powers our hosted solution.
 These images allow Linux users to host Octopus on their operating system of choice.